See also:

 Trans Sahara Highway

-The answer seems to have been an attempt to seal it’s southern borders with a series of double berms (car-blocking sand walls) integrated between impassable natural topography, just as Morocco has done in the Western Sahara.
-These berms (below, black) are backed up by border access and patrol roads (red, below), and scores of bases, some with huge runways (left).
-They run near continuously from the In Amenas area south of Ghadames in Libya all the way round to Bordj Moktar and beyond.
-West of there towards Tindouf the Erg Chech acts as a natural berm.
+These efforts may be funded by the EU or other agencies and the berms (part-mapped below, in black) are backed up by new border access- and patrol roads (red, below), all linking scores of bases, some with huge runways (left).
+They run near continuously from the In Amenas oil producing area south of Ghadames in Libya, all the way round to Bordj Moktar and beyond.
+West of there towards Chenachen or Tindouf, the Erg Chech acts as a natural berm.

 Discover more from Sahara Overland